brettenet/hello-ps-k8/README.md

 ### 2a.
 Apply All Resources at Once

-All the YAML files (ConfigMap, Deployments, Services) are located in the same directory, you can apply them in a single step.
-From the `manifests/` directory, run:
+All the YAML files (e.g., ConfigMaps, Deployments, Services) are located in the same directory.
+You can apply them in a single step.
+Navigate to the manifests/ directory and run the following command:

 ```bash
 kubectl apply -f .